Poorva-Shrivastav/Internal-Knowledge-and-Reasoning-Assistant-AI-Agent/README.md

 Engineering:

-    “What’s our OAuth strategy and who owns it?”
+    “What’s our OAuth strategy?”

     Bot retrieves from Confluence → reasons it → gives structured answer.

 Cross-functional:

-    “What are the main onboarding steps for new engineers, and how long does each take?”
+    “What is our leave policy?”

-    Bot pulls HR docs + Engineering docs → summarizes into a step-by-step plan.
+    Bot pulls HR policy docs → summarizes the answer.

 Tech Stack